joshfermin/anagram-service/README.md

 #### Edge Cases
 - Any edge cases you find while working on the project
+- Proper nouns, words with uppercase vs lowercase, to solve for this just lowercase the hash

 #### Design Overview
 - The way anagrams are identified is through sorting them by their characters and then